peterhcharlton/info/safer_wearables/sops/recruitment/inviting_potential_pts.md

 ## Identifying potential participants to be invited

-GP Practices will use the list of potential participants provided by the study team to identify potential participants to be invited.
+GP Practices use the list of potential participants provided by the study team to identify potential participants to be invited.
+The list is called `<GP Practice>_Potential_Participant_List`.
 Not all the potential participants on the list will be eligible for the SAFER Wearables Study.
-GP Practices will identify potential participants to be invited by removing those potential participants who are:
+GP Practices identify which potential participants are to be invited by removing those potential participants who are ineligible for the study because they are:
 - no longer a patient at the practice, or
 - receiving palliative care, or
 - known to have died, or
 - identified as living in non-private accommodation (including a nursing, care, or residential home).

 Only the remaining potential participants will be invited.
 The refined list will not be shared with the study team.

 ## Preparing a list of addresses

-Next, GP Practices insert the details of the potential participants to be invited into the template Docmail Address List (named _'GP Practice_Docmail_AddressList'_).
+Next, GP Practices insert the details of the potential participants to be invited into the template Docmail Address List (named `<GP Practice>_Docmail_AddressList`_).
 This is done by replacing each of the entries for rows 3-44 in the following columns:
 - First name
 - Surname _(NB: don't use 'Full name')_
 - Address 1